 Rising energy prices and the resulting profitability typically generate a flurry of merger and acquisition (M&A) activity in the oil and gas sector.
-The deals frequently target organisations that are independent and entrepreneurial in spirit — companies that have amassed a significant but often underdeveloped asset base and whose processes generally have not kept up with the growth of the company.
-The integration of these “wild west” companies into a larger entity can be a challenge, but the introduction of more structure and standardisation are necessary to achieve the growth expected from the acquisition.
+The deals frequently target organizations that are independent and entrepreneurial in spirit — companies that have amassed a significant but often underdeveloped asset base and whose processes generally have not kept up with the growth of the company.
+The integration of these “wild west” companies into a larger entity can be a challenge, but the introduction of more structure and standardization are necessary to achieve the growth expected from the acquisition.

 That was the situation in which one global energy conglomerate found itself shortly after it acquired an exploration and production (E&P) company with roughly $12 billion in assets.
 To begin with, the E&P firm lacked formal procurement, accounts payable (AP) and supply chain procedures.
 There was very little control over spend, long delays in invoice processing and poor visibility into inventory movements and balances — findings confirmed by an internal audit conducted by the parent company.
 Immediate action was required.

 The parent company planned to move the E&P firm onto its existing enterprise resource planning (ERP) platform in a couple of years; however, it wanted to institute more formality and consistency in the planning, procurement, AP and inventory management functions in the meantime.
-But the two organisations were effectively speaking different languages when it came to finance.
+But the two organizations were effectively speaking different languages when it came to finance.
 One thing both companies had in common was their relationship with Protiviti.

 E&P Company Solution

-Protiviti held eight workshops with key stakeholders across the E&P organisation’s departments to map out, review and implement interim P2P and MM policies as well as to discuss the eventual onboarding to the larger company’s ERP system.
+Protiviti held eight workshops with key stakeholders across the E&P organization’s departments to map out, review and implement interim P2P and MM policies as well as to discuss the eventual onboarding to the larger company’s ERP system.
 The scope of the workshops spanned receiving and returns, material transfers, cycle counts, well reconciliation, asset dispositions and disposal, and excessive or obsolete inventory.
 Protiviti also led a comprehensive physical count of mud pumps, separators, generators, tubular goods and other equipment across several locations in three states.

 Key stakeholders from the E&P company participated in the workshops, and their engagement and responsiveness were critical to the project’s timely success.
 Working closely with E&P company personnel, Protiviti performed a diagnostic evaluation of the function and identified several opportunities to increase AP effectiveness and efficiency.
 The team also mapped the current inventory processes and identified gaps in controls that were negatively affecting reporting.
-To prepare for the MM function’s future state, Protiviti spearheaded a standardisation of policies and conducted an assessment of existing technologies to identify applications that would best support future requirements.
+To prepare for the MM function’s future state, Protiviti spearheaded a standardization of policies and conducted an assessment of existing technologies to identify applications that would best support future requirements.

 In less than six months, those efforts delivered the following benefits for the E&P company: